Smaran1/example/Readme.md

 so in brief the step is as follows:
 1) make changes
 2) add it to git using git add .
+> git add .
+<b> the . represents all </b>
 3) then commit -m "write a message"
-4) put that in stage phase
+> git commit -m "my message"
+<b> This sends this to the stage phase </b>
-5) then push it to the github
+4) then push it to the github
+> git push origin main
+<b>This updates the file in the github</b>

+okay now lets practice how to pull changes from the repository / github i made the changes i saved it here now pull this edits from your computer